5 categories of food that jack sprat could eat on Thanksgiving

 4. The Dairy Category

 The dairy category provides us with calcium.
 It includes products made from milk.
-Examples are milk itself, ice-cream, yogurt, and cheese.
+Examples are milk itself, ice cream, yogurt, and cheese.
 Lactose-free milk and fortified soy milk are good options too.
-Plant based milk like almond or oat milk, is not a part of the dairy category.
+Plant-based milk, like almond or oat milk, is not a part of the dairy category.
 However, these “milks” can be a good source of calcium.
-Foods that are made from milk, but have little calcium and a high fat content, such as cream cheese, sour cream, cream, and butter would not be good choices of food in this category.
+Foods made from milk, but with little calcium and a high fat content, such as cream cheese, sour cream, cream, and butter, would not be good food choices in this category.

-Jack’s Thanksgiving dinner might include Mac and Cheese, and a large glass of milk.
-I am sure he’d enjoy a scoop of ice-cream on his pumpkin pie too.
+Jack’s Thanksgiving dinner might include Mac and cheese and a large glass of milk.
+I am sure he’d also enjoy a scoop of ice cream on his pumpkin pie.

 Jack Sprat could eat dairy.
 See myplate.gov and dawnstephensbooks.com and read Jack Sprat Learns About Food